-Once Jesus was in a certain place praying.
-As he finished, one of his disciples came to him and said, “Lord, teach us to pray, just as John taught his disciples.”
-[Luke 11:1 (NLT)]
+Once Jesus was praying in a particular place.
+When he had finished, one of his disciples approached.
+“Teach us to pray, Master,” he said, “just like John taught his disciples.”
+[Luke 11:1 (NTE)]

-Using Jesus’ prayer ingredients, some days I give God an extra cupful of thanks and praise.
-Actually, one can never overdo those ingredients.
-It’s often easy to skip the confession and forgiving ingredients but, like forgetting the baking powder in brownies, prayers just don’t seem to come out right without them.
-While it’s possible to add too much salt or cinnamon to a brownie recipe, one’s prayers just get better and better when praying for the needs of others.
+When Jesus showed the disciples how to pray, He gave them an outline (or a basic recipe) rather than a comprehensive list of components.
+Like a recipe, it’s up to us to put them all together.
+Some days, I give God an extra cupful of thanks and praise because, unlike salt, we can never overdo those ingredients.
+It’s often easy to skip the confession and forgiving but, like forgetting the baking powder in cookies, prayers don’t seem to come out right without them.
+While it’s possible to add too much flour to a cookie recipe, our prayers seem to improve the more we pray for the needs of others.
 God, however, probably won’t find our prayers very appetizing if we spend more time mixing in petitions for ourselves than for others!
-Unlike a brownie recipe, there is no set amount of time for baking the perfect prayer; that’s a judgment call.
-As for me, I often find it necessary to bake my prayers a long time before acceptance of His plan forms in my heart.
+Unlike a cookie recipe, there is no set amount of time for baking the perfect prayer; that’s a judgment call.
+As for me, I often find it necessary to bake my prayers a long time before acceptance of God’s plan forms in my heart.

 When we grow bored with the food we’ve been preparing, we create new recipes or tweak the old ones by adding something extra like dried cherries or cinnamon chips to oatmeal cookies.
 The same goes for our prayers.
 If prayer seems boring, we need to change it up by gathering the ingredients and presenting them to God in a different way.
 Just as there are countless ingredients with which to bake delicious cookies, there are countless components that can go into our prayers.
 Regardless of the recipe, my grands are pleased whenever I bake; I think God feels the same way about our prayers!